-- 1. Display the USDA's nondiscrimination poster "And Justice for All" provided by the Child Nutrition Unit in a prominent place in the administrative office and at each SFSP site. - 2.
+- 1. Display the USDA nondiscrimination poster "...And Justice for All" provided by the Child Nutrition Unit in a prominent place in the administrative office and at each day care center.
+Individual day care home providers are not required to display the poster. - 2.
 Inform potentially eligible persons, applicants, participants, and grassroots organizations (particularly those in underserved populations) of programs or changes in programs.
-This includes information pertaining to eligibility, benefits, and services; the location of local facilities or service delivery points; and hours of service.
-This information can be communicated by methods including, but not limited to, websites, newspaper articles, radio and television announcements, letters, leaflets, brochures, computer-based applications, and bulletins. - 3.
+This includes information pertaining to eligibility, benefits and services, the location of local facilities or service delivery points, and hours of service.
+This information can be communicated by methods such as, but not limited to, Internet, newspaper articles, radio and television announcements, letters, leaflets, brochures, computer-based applications, and bulletins. - 3.
 Provide appropriate information, including web-based information, in alternative formats for persons with disabilities. - 4.
 Convey the message of equal opportunity in all photographic and other graphics used to provide program or program-related information. - 5.
 Include the following nondiscrimination statement on all appropriate USDA Food and Nutrition Service (FNS) and agency publications, websites, posters, and informational materials provided to the public: